In situ chemical reduction: Enhancement of reductive pathways

 The reductive processes discussed above can be enhanced in two ways.
 One is by increasing the amount of usable iron in the subsurface to increase the rate of the reduction by chemical or biological means.
 The second method is to enhance the reducing ability of the iron by coupling it with other chemical reductants or using biological reduction with it.
 Using this processes, scientists combined sodium dithionite with iron to treat Chrominum VI and TCE effectively.

 Combining bacterial action and biological processes with iron is also known to be effective.
 The most evident uses of biological processes are with the EZVI technology created by NASA and with the EHC product created by Adventus.
 Both of these materials have iron within some biological matrix (iron is suspended in vegetable oil in EZVI and in organic carbon in EHC) and use microbial organisms to enhance the reduction zone and to create a more anaerobic environment for the reactions to take place in.

 Implementation

 A common implementation of ISCR is the installation of permeable reactive barriers (PRBs), but there are instances when the reductant can be directly injected into the subsurface to treat source areas.
 These barriers are usually made out of zero-valent iron (ZVI) but can also be made with other zero-valent metals.
 Commonly a trench with ZVI, nanoscale iron, or palladium.
 Nanoscale iron particles can also be injected directly into the subsurface to treat plumes, and they have large surface areas and, therefore, high reactivities and can be distributed more evenly in the contamination site.
 Palladium's reaction rates are rapid.
-The main advantages of PRBs are that it can reduce many a variety of contaminants and it has no above-ground structure.
+The main advantages of PRBs are that it can reduce a variety of contaminants and it has no above-ground structure.
 Problems with PRBs include that even with well constructed barriers, there might be the problem of hydraulic short-circuiting.